Zoten64/livelyleosrescue/README.md

 ## User stories

-1. As a new user of the page I want clear navigation to make it easy to find what I'm looking for ✅
+1. As a new user of the page I want clear navigation to make it easy to find what I'm looking for
-2. As a vision impaired user I want a website with high contrast colors to make it easier to read ✅
+2. As a vision impaired user I want a website with high contrast colors to make it easier to read
-3. As a mobile user I want a website that is responsive and easy to navigate on mobile ✅
+3. As a mobile user I want a website that is responsive and easy to navigate on mobile
-4. As a desktop user I want a website that is responsive and easy to navigate on desktop ✅
+4. As a desktop user I want a website that is responsive and easy to navigate on desktop
-5. As a visually impaired user I want a website that can easilly be accessed with a screen reader ✅
+5. As a visually impaired user I want a website that can easilly be accessed with a screen reader
+6. As a light sensitive user I want a dark mode to be easier on the eyes

-6. As an enthusiast looking for a new pet I want a website where I can adopt a leopard gecko from a responsible source ✅
+7. As an enthusiast looking for a new pet I want a website where I can adopt a leopard gecko from a responsible source with easy contact options
+8. As someone who wants to know how to care about a leopard gecko I want a site where I can find easy guides
-7. As someone who has found an abandoned leopard gecko I want to find information on what to do now ✅
+9. As someone who has found an abandoned leopard gecko I want to find information on what to do now
-8. As someone who has found an abandoned leopard gecko I want to be able to easily contact a rescue as I do not have the ability/time to care for it myself ✅
+10. As someone who has found an abandoned leopard gecko I want to be able to easily contact a rescue as I do not have the ability/time to care for it myself
-9. As someone who can no longer care for my leopard gecko I want a way to easily contact a place where I can be sure it will be taken care of properly ✅
+11. As someone who can no longer care for my leopard gecko I want a way to easily contact a place where I can be sure it will be taken care of properly

-10. As the owner I want my website that displays all the geckos for adoption to heighten the chances of a rehoming ✅
+12. As the owner I want my website that displays all the geckos for adoption to heighten the chances of a rehoming
-11. As the owner I want my website to have easy to understand care guides for everyone to reduce the amount of people mistreating their pet ✅
+13. As the owner I want my website to have easy to understand care guides for everyone to reduce the amount of people mistreating their pet
-12. As the owner I want my website to have easy ways to contact us for our services ✅
+14. As the owner I want my website to have easy ways to contact us for our services
+15. As the owner I want my website to immediately be clear what and who we are to users
+16. As the owner I want a page that describes out purpose and mission

 ## Features